-Typically, there are many adverse effects brought about through economic development – environmental pollution, social defragmentation of the society, inequality, egoism and overreaching competition between people, to name just a few.
+Typically, there are many adverse effects brought about through economic development – environmental pollution, social defragmentation of the society, inequality, egoism, and overreaching competition between people, to name just a few.
 All these negative impacts of economic growth are not taken into account by the traditional GDP.

 Another problem is that the GDP measures all economic activity equally, regardless of its cause.
 When in 2011 a devastating Tsunami hit Japan, causing thousands of victims and leading to the Fukushima nuclear disaster, the real GDP went down by just 0.7%.
 A ridiculous number, given that arguably the greatest catastrophe in Japanese history since the detonations of atomic bombs in Hiroshima and Nagasaki had taken place.

 The ideas of the Bhutanese King resonated in the economics discipline.
 In the last 15 years, a new subfield has emerged within economics, namely the “Economics of Happiness”.
-Driven by original thinkers like Bruno S. Frey from Switzerland, it was initially considered an exotic and not fully serious pursuit to elicit the connection between the economic situation of a society and the “happiness” of its people.
-Yet if one thinks about it, the connection is rather natural: What, if not happiness of a population, should be the ultimate goal of economics?
+Driven by original thinkers like Bruno S. Frey from Switzerland, it was initially considered an exotic and not fully serious pursuit to elicit the connection between the economic situation of society and the “happiness” of its people.
+Yet if one thinks about it, the connection is rather natural: What, if not the happiness of a population, should be the ultimate goal of economics?

-Economics was always concerned with social welfare of societies and the utility of economic agents.
+Economics was always concerned with the social welfare of societies and the utility of economic agents.
 Yet both concepts do not coincide with happiness.
 Social welfare is usually defined as the surplus which economic agents obtain through trading on markets, measured in terms of money.
 However, many things which make people happy are not traded on markets, so clearly this concept falls short of comprehensive happiness.
-Utility, on the other hand, is but a convenient way to model preferences of people.
+Utility, on the other hand, is but a convenient way to model the preferences of people.
 A situation may be according to one’s preferences, but does that mean that one is happy?
 Again, the connection between happiness and utility is very loose.

 In happiness economics, a variety of different methods were developed for quantitatively measuring well-being, quality of life, life satisfaction, and related concepts.
-Happiness economists claim that happiness, though being a subjective experience, can be objectively measured, assessed, and correlated with the characteristics of the society.
+Happiness economists claim that happiness, though being a subjective experience, can be objectively measured, assessed, and correlated with the characteristics of society.
 Sophisticated questionnaires play an important role.
-According to these researchers, asking people questions that elicit their happiness and life satisfaction offers important information about the society and can signal the need for change.
+According to these researchers, asking people questions that elicit their happiness and life satisfaction offers important information about society and can signal the need for change.

 The Life Satisfaction Index (see chart) was created by Adrian G. White, an analytic social psychologist at the University of Leicester in England.
 According to this index (2006 ranking), Georgia is on the hardly flattering 169th place among 178 countries, happier than Armenia but less happy than all of its other neighbors.

-While the economics of happiness can boast with many counterintuitive results, there are also some expected outcomes.
-In spite of different approaches and different rankings, it is a robust finding in happiness studies that one of the most significant determinant of happiness is money.
+While the economics of happiness can boast many counterintuitive results, there are also some expected outcomes.
+In spite of different approaches and different rankings, it is a robust finding in happiness studies that one of the most significant determinants of happiness is money.
 Life satisfaction is positively associated with income.
 Money does buy happiness—at least up to some income level.

 The chart depicts the Life Satisfaction Index, but what can be seen here coincides with HPI or any other measure of happiness.
 Bluntly speaking, richer countries are happier countries.